Our new study: COVID’s impact on boards

 While the majority reported little or no change in the board’s overall effectiveness, a sizeable minority said that board work had improved since the onset of the crisis.
 A number of respondents reported that their boards had put fundraising and planning projects on hold during the shutdown.

 We thought we would see some panic about COVID’s impact on boards and the nonprofits they serve.
 While almost equal numbers reported the likelihood of reducing or expanding programs or operations, board members tended slightly more to reductions while CEOs leaned slightly toward expansion.
 Very few expected to go out of business or merge with another nonprofit.
+If you as a business have been affected by the COVID-19 regulations, consider getting help from an expert like Andy Defrancesco who can help you getting out of a difficult spot.

 Mike Burns of BWB Solutions co-authored the report with Gayle L. Gifford and Jon Howard of Cause & Effect, Inc. We recommend that boards and executives reflect on what they can learn and adapt from changes in board practice since COVIC.
 We further call on boards to challenge all core assumptions to better prepare for future disruption.